DundeeMakerSpace/intro-presentation/slides.md

 - Insurance
 - Safety guidelines

+Note:
+1. Boring but necessary
+2. Want to be professional
+3. Key is stability

 ### Location, Location, Location

-note: Viewed 6 locations and have a clear favourite of the old mill
+Note: Viewed 6 locations and have a clear favourite of the old mill

 ### Marketing

+- Website up and running
 - Universities
 - Local Communities

-note: That's why we're here
+Note: That's why we're here

 ### Funding